 Read more from The Ethical Meat Handbook in The True Cost of Organic GMO-Free Pork.

-Reprinted with permission from The Ethical Meat Eater by Meredith Leigh and published by New Society Publishers.
+Reprinted with permission from The Ethical Meat Eater by Meredith Leigh and published by New Society Publishers, 2015.
+Buy this book from our store: Ethical Meat Handbook.